 - How to plan out your triathlon training

 - Training and racing during travel

 - Executing your swim-bike-run and transitions plan on race day

 - 10-week off-season training program with key workouts

 - 14-week pre-season training program with key workouts

 - 14-week comprehensive race-prep full and half training plans with fully integrated strength and conditioning

-Dixon’s first book, The Well-Built Triathlete, revealed his four-tiered approach to success in all triathlon race distances.
+Dixon’s first book, The Well-Built Triathlete, revealed the same four-tiered approach he uses with success in his Purplepatch Fitness coaching platform.
 Fast-Track Triathlete turbocharges Dixon’s well-built program so even the busiest athletes can achieve their long-distance triathlon dreams without sacrificing so much to achieve them.

 Read excerpts from Fast-Track Triathlete!
 Click here to see selections from the book.